pnorby/Madeline/README.md

 * Dependency Management
   * Maven
 * Web Services consumed using Java
-  * NOAA for weather conditions at a trail location, including snow depth
+  * NOAA for weather conditions at a campsite or other location
 * CSS
   * Bootstrap
 * Data Validation